Recording acoustic guitar requires a totally different method than recording the electric guitar.

 7. Record in Stereo

 Recording acoustic guitar in stereo will capture a much fuller and wider sound than only using one microphone.
-Check out my handy guide to Stereo Microphone Techniques at the TutsPlus marketplace.
+Using the X/Y technique is the easiest technique to get a wide and spacious stereo acoustic guitar recording.

 8. Double-track with different mic techniques